 Verify Webhook Events

-Servis.ai offers two ways to verify the authenticity of any webhook servis.ai is receivng (or match your app’s existing header scheme):
+Servis.ai offers two ways to verify the authenticity of any webhook request servis.ai receives, or to match your app’s existing header scheme:

 Verify with servis.ai’s headers (Default)